vicharanashala/annam-vision-model/Shreyas_Jani/daily_updates.md

 It's trained on the VoxCeleb dataset with 6k+ speakers.
 Also, the IndicSUPERB dataset was initially at 16khz, which was resampled to 22khz before training for better results.
 It also doubled the channels over the base GradTTS.

+Yes about what I thought.
+Speaker encoders take a small clip of a speaker's voice and extract embeddings from them.
+These contain the unique vocal characteristics of that person.
+Effectively the same as language embeddings.
+The 2 main components of the model that use this are of course the diffusion decoder and the duration predictor.
+The latter one probably uses the natural talking speed of the speaker.
+I think I have a decent understanding of the model now.
+I'll begin with the model training.